vloubiere/website/content/authors/victoria-parreno/_index.md

 # Full Name (for SEO)
 first_name: Victoria
 last_name: Parreno
-weight: 202501

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD.
-Student
+role: Now Postdoc in the Rodriguez-Fraticelli lab (IRB, Barcelona)

 # Organizations/Affiliations
 organizations:
-  - name: 'Now: Postdoc at IRB, Barcelona, spain'
+  - name: ''
     url: ''

 # Short bio (displayed in user profile at end of posts)